 The gag reflex is one of the defensive mechanisms that protect respiratory tracts from foreign objects' aspiration.
 The intensity and stimulators of this reflex can be varied among individuals [1-3].
 During dental and endoscopic procedures, the gag reflex is a common problem [4-7].
 Studies show that 8.2% of dental patients experience this issue.
 Moreover, during denture fitting sessions, the incidence of gagging is higher, with 44% of patients reporting it [8-10].
-Having an overactive gag reflex can be upsetting for patients and may result in them avoiding regular dental appointments, neglecting ance cases [8].
+Having an overactive gag reflex can be upsetting for patients and may result in them avoiding regular dental appointments, neglecting oral hygiene, and even losing teeth.
+It is reported that gagging-related issues account for 20% of dental avoidance cases [8].

 Benzydamine hydrochloride is known as an antiinflammatory medication.
-This non-steroid drug can inflammatory medication.
 This non-steroid drug can cause local anesthesia and concentrate in infectious sites.
 So that, its systemic side effects can be neglectable, resulting in a competitive advantage over other painkillers like non-steroidal anti-inflammatory drugs (NSAIDs) [11-12].
-Mouthwashes containing this component are commonly used to manage the pain of oral aphthous, periodontal surgeries, oral mucositis, and oral hygiene, and even losing teeth.
-It is reported that gagging-related issues account for 20% of dental avoidpostintubation sore throat.
+Mouthwashes containing this component are commonly used to manage the pain of oral aphthous, periodontal surgeries, oral mucositis, and postintubation sore throat.
 The benzydamine hydrochloride mechanism for pain reduction is sodium channel blockage, similar to other local analgesic medications such as lidocaine [11, 13-15].